We're Focused on Your Future!

 The Accuplacer Assessment test can be waived if one of the following requirements are met:

 - Take the Accuplacer Assessment Tests in Reading, English, and Mathematics.
 Show proof of minimum ACT scores of 18 in English, 23 in Math, 17 in Reading, OR minimum SAT scores of Evidence-Based Reading/Writing 470, Math-590 area if taken after 3/2016.
-(SAT taken before 3/2016 Reading 430, Writing 440, Math 570) NOTE: ACT and SAT scores must be no more than two years old.
+(SAT taken before 3/2016 Reading 430, Writing 440, Math 570) NOTE: ACT and SAT scores must be no more than five years old.

 - Students who are enrolled in a certificate program, unless they seek to enroll in college-level English or math courses.